vre-hub/vre-hub.github.io/docs/rucio.md

 ![image](../images/monit.png)

-If you do not have access to the dashboard, register with a CERN SSO account, them email us at _escape-cern-ops@cern.ch_.
+If you do not have access to the dashboard, register with a CERN SSO account, please get in touch through the **[Slack channel](https://eosc-escape.slack.com/archives/C03Q65M1U5V)**.
-The location of the storage elemtns is shown on the map.
+The location of the storage elements, which are provided and maintained by European partner institutions, is shown on the map.

 ![image](../images/staticmap.png)

 This guide takes a look at how to install the Rucio client environment in two different ways.

 1. Installing the required packages on your local machine
 2. Using a Docker container.
 Docker technologies mitigate dependency and platform specific issues, and are therefore recommended; however, if you want to upload large data that are present on your system, you will need to copy them inside the Docker container, and then upload them on the Rucio DataLake.
 This might be cumbersome, especially if you are dealing with large files.